matheAlves/matheAlves/README.md

 <h3>A Full Stack Web Developer who loves to create.</h3>

 - 🌱 Currently learning Python.
-- As a student at [Trybe](https://www.betrybe.com/) I've worked with the making of efficient APIs, such as the one in this [recent project](https://github.com/matheAlves/project-car-shop), a RESTful API written in TypeScript, using Node, Express, MongoDB and other tools.
+- As a student at [Trybe](https://www.betrybe.com/) I've built a number of RESTful APIs, such as the one in this [recent project](https://github.com/matheAlves/project-car-shop), which was written in TypeScript, using Node, Express, MongoDB and other tools, and this [other one](https://github.com/matheAlves/project-trybesmith) that uses a relational database instead (MySQL).
 - I am also passionate about front-end development, and particularly fond of design and getting creative.
 You can see a little of that in this [other project](https://github.com/matheAlves/project-recipes-app), a food and drink recipes app built with React and a good deal of CSS!
 - **As a programmer, my goal is to write clean, intelligent, powerful code for practical, tasteful applications.**